khawla-banydomi/CC-exercises-repo/README.md

 # Description
-+ This repository contains visual description of how we setup and configure github
-+ Additionally, it includes the solved exercises related to cloud computing course
++ This repository contains the solved exercises related to cloud computing course